rhtahmd/Health-Insurance-Cost-Analysis-Project/README.md

 # Conclusion:

 This analysis has allowed me to determine that age, BMI, smoking habits, and the number of children significantly influence the health insurance charges.
-Interestingly, the model suggests that gender does not have a significant impact on
+Interestingly, the model suggests that gender does not have a significant impact on medical charges.